pmean/build-website/text/06/AccrualProblems-06.md

 dropouts?
 Then the next natural extension is to adverse event reports.
 Is there a sudden surge in adverse events?
 I believe that a control chart represents a good way of tracking accrual, dropouts, and adverse events.
-I\'m a bit leery of examining efficacy in a control chart, and when I have time, I want to document why efficacy might be different.
+I'm a bit leery of examining efficacy in a control chart, and when I have time, I want to document why efficacy might be different.

 Also, I want to examine two group differences.
 Are we seeing a